 Another reason I don’t worry about an increase in sellers is the corresponding increase in products in the Amazon catalog.
 For example, in 2013 the Home & Kitchen category had 18 million items; by 2018 it has grown to 86 million items.
 In 2013 the Toys & Games category had 1.7 million items, but now it is up to more than 6 million items.
 As you can see, there are more than enough products out there for all of us to sell.

 It happens to most of us at one time or another.
 We find a great RA product to sell with an awesome rank and a great ROI (return on investment), but the next thing we know the price has “tanked.”

 Now, I happen to disagree with the concept of “tanking” prices.
 A price doesn’t tank; it just drops as a result of supply and demand.
 A lot of times sellers will complain about tanking prices in January, after the Q4 selling rush has ended.
 In December many of the lower priced sellers sell out of their inventory, leaving higher priced items as the only ones in stock.
 If you price your own RA inventory to match those high prices but don’t sell quickly enough, the lower priced sellers will eventually come back in stock, and it will look like the prices have tanked.

 There’s a simple workaround to know if a price is likely to tank in the future: use price and sales rank history to make buying decisions, rather than looking only at current price and sales rank.
-You can find this data on two free websites (or through my fave RA sourcing app, Scoutify): CamelCamelCamel and Keepa.
-If you are interested in learning more about how to read Camel and Keepa graphs, check out my tutorial: How to Read and Understand Keepa Graphs
+You can find this pivotal data online (or through my fave RA sourcing app, Scoutify) with Keepa.
+If you are interested in learning more about how to read Keepa graphs, check out my tutorial: How to Read and Understand Keepa Graphs

 3. Amazon seller restrictions